Detailed below is a list of our current charges for services that are not provided on the NHS

 The BMA has in the past provided guidance for GPs in setting their fees.
 This is less common now and GPs are able to set their own fees to ensure that their costs in delivering the services are covered.
 Time spent completing private reports and undertaking private medical examinations are generally done outside of normal working hours as an extra commitment to a GPs workload.

-I only need a Doctors signature – whats the problem?
+I only need a Doctors signature – what's the problem?

 When a Doctor signs a certificate or a report, they can only sign for what they know to be true and accurate.
 In order to complete even the simplest of forms the Doctor will need to check the Patients medical record.
 Carelessness or an inaccurate report can have serious consequences for the Doctor as well as the patient.

 A Doctors priority will always be the care provided for patients under the NHS.
 The work described here that is non NHS work is often carried out outside of normal working hours and the waiting time is therefore affected.
 We suggest one week for completion of a report providing the GP who knows you is available.
-Appointments for private medicals can usually be arranged within a couple of weeks.
+Appointments for private medicals can usually be arranged within a month.
 Appointments for private travel vaccinations with our Practice Nurses can generally be arranged within 2 weeks but a travel health questionnaire will need to be completed in the first instance.
 Please ask our reception team for further details of appointment times.

 How much will I be charged?